 If you are making a bench hook out of hardwood, you will need the right type of stops or fasteners that holds the smaller pieces to the large, flat piece.

 The three most common types of fasteners are screws, glue, and dowels.
-Nails tend to bend and become undone which makes them a poor choice as fasteners.
+Nails tend to bend and become undone, making them a poor choice as fasteners.

 While screws are better than nails, you may be surprised at how well dowels work to hold the pieces of a bench hook together.

-If you are using glue, be sure it is a strong glue that is evenly applied across the surface.
+If you are using glue, be sure it is a strong glue evenly applied across the surface.
 This will form the tightest bond, but glues can dry out over time.

 So, consider using dowels as the main fasteners for your bench hook.